poseidon-framework/poseidon-framework.github.io/trident.md

 ~/my_project/my_project.ind
 ```

-Then you can make that to a skeleton Poseidon package with the `init` command.
-You can also do it manually by simply adding a `POSEIDON.yml` file, with for example the following content:
+Then you can transform that into a skeleton Poseidon package with the `init` command.
+You can also do it manually by simply adding a POSEIDON.yml file, with, for example, the following content:

 ```yml
 poseidonVersion: 2.7.1